WING POLE 2020 COMPETITION RULES

 Contestants will be assigned one (1) or more Wingettes who will be responsible for bringing the wings to each Contestant.
 The Clubs are not responsible for miscalculations or inaccurate counts of wings provided.

 Prior to the start of the Wing Pole competition, Contestants will witness a demonstration of the minimum amount of meat that must be eaten on a wing in order for it to be counted in the final tally.
 Contestants who do not meet the minimum requirement will be given one warning, after which they will be penalized one (1) penalty point for each wing that is not properly and fully eaten.
-The Wing Pole Commissioner (an individual to be named by each Club in its sole discretion) will determine in his sole discretion the number of penalty points assessed.
+The Wing Pole Staff (judges, counters, etc.) (an individual to be named by each Club in its sole discretion) will determine in his sole discretion the number of penalty points assessed.

 Chicken meat must be eaten directly from the bones.
 Stripping the bones of meat first and eating the meat at one time will not be allowed.

 Napkins in any form are not allowed during the competition.

 If a Contestant leaves the wing-eating area for any reason during the Wing Pole competition, or eats any wings between periods, he or she will be disqualified from further competition.

 Contestants may not make physical contact with other Contestants at any time; any Contestant who deliberately makes contact with another Contestant will be disqualified at the sole discretion of the Club.

 If a Contestant purges or vomits at any point during the competition, he will immediately be disqualified.